It’s no secret that Texas is home to a wide variety of animals, including many different types of Geckos in Texas.

 But we don’t want to jump the gun here.
 Let’s take a closer look at the types of geckos in Texas, how common they are, and where you can find them throughout the state.

-Types of Geckos in Texas are one of the most easily recognized reptiles, thanks to their distinct physical features and their tendency to hunt nocturnally.
+Types of Geckos in Texas are some of the most easily recognized reptiles, thanks to their distinct physical features and tendency to hunt nocturnally.

 Texas is home to seven species of geckos, three of which can be found in Austin alone!